NerTzhuLz/PhoenixBot/README.md

 * Deal with empty messages (Think I did this?
 Check)
 * Help message
 * Limit to recruiting channel
-* Respond to any message that isn't a command instead?

 ### Possible expansion:
 * Timed deletion of squads somehow